 Try the local coffee.
 The coffee plantations in the area are not as widespread or popular as others in the nation.
 Nevertheless, the coffee from this region is fantastic, and it has won many coffee awards in the country.

 Stroll around town and get to know the locals and the city.
 The best way to explore and enjoy La Palma is to wander around town.
 Visit the central park, the church, the stores, and the local market.
 Immerse yourself into the local culture, even if it is just for the day.

-Even though La Palma is a small town, there are plenty of activities that can be done in a day or a few days.
+Even though La Palma is a small town, visitors have plenty of activities that can be done in a day or a few days.

 Other Activities near La Palma.

 These are some activities that are available to do near the city of La Palma.

 Visit Miramundo.
 Miramundo is part of a foggy forest located about nine kilometers northeast of La Palma, near El Pital.
 This area is one of the coldest in the country.
 Miramundo sits at over 2,200 feet above sea level; you will get some astonishing views of the Salvadoran territory from here.
 Furthermore, Miramundo is an ideal place to go camping and enjoy the colder mountainous climate.

 Go to San Ignacio.
 You can visit San Ignacio, another colorful small town in the Artesian touristic route.
 This small town is about three kilometers away from La Palma.